 Cotyledon orbiculata 'Hakubi'

-Cotyledon orbiculata 'Hakubi' is an evergreen, branching succulent up to 2 feet (60 cm) tall, with broad, fleshy, rounded leaves and leaf edges lined with red.
-Orange, bell-shaped flowers dangle from flower stalks that rise above the foliage in the summer.
+Cotyledon orbiculata 'Hakubi' is a branching succulent with fleshy rounded leaves with edges lined with red.
+It grows up to 2 feet (60 cm) tall.
+Orange bell-shaped flowers dangle from stalks that rise above the foliage in the summer.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).